 If you’d like to contribute your own deed file, you can e-mail us your MBL file with a brief explanation of where you got the deed data.
 We’ll copyright the material and give you full credit.

-All files in the Deed Data Pool are copyright © 1995-2021 Direct Line Software.
+All files in the Deed Data Pool are copyright © 1995-2023 Direct Line Software, except as noted.

 - You may use the data and its derivative forms for personal, non-commercial purposes.